xpspectre/multiple-myeloma/README.md

 2. Run `prep_clinical_data.py` to clean up the per-visit cols and generate a main clinical data file.
 See the comments in the file for details.
 A bunch of cols are dropped from the main data table and split off into their own tables, which can be further processed as needed.
 3. Run `prep_baseline_clinical_data.py` to get the aggregated baseline/screening data.
 4. Decide which endpoint you're interested in and grab it from the result of `prep_patient_data.py` or `prep_clinical_data.py`.

+## Baseline Genomics Data Prep

+1. Run `prep_mut.m` to get incidence of common mutations.
+Generates mutations-per-patient for GO enrichment analysis (which may be useful).
+2. Run `prep_rnaseq.m` to process RNAseq expression data and generate input files and script for GSEA.
+To run GSEA, download the gene lists and gene chip from the Broad site.
+3. Run `analyze_rnaseq_individual.m` to get a subset of genes whose expression individually correlate to survival and turn those into features directly.

+## Timeseries Data Prep

+This requires all the baseline data.

+1. Run `analyze_treatments.py` to collect treatments over time and turn into a tensor of patient x treatment x time interval.
+2. Run `analyze_timeseries.m` to get a patients x features + outcomes matrix suitable for simple prediction tasks (like disease progression at the next interval given the current interval and treatment regimen).

 ## Survival Analysis